Before starting

 \[ \beta_{sim} = \frac{min(b, c)}{a + min(b, c)} \]

-Calculate the Sorensen similarity between the first two plots of BCI.Solution
+Calculate the Sorensen similarity between the first two plots (Plot1 and Plot2) of the BCI dataset.## Plot1 Plot2

 ## 93 84